-A few years ago I started getting depressed, losing muscle, gaining fat, getting injured easier, losing my sex drive and losing motivation at work.
+Over 15 years ago I started getting depressed, losing muscle, gaining fat, getting injured easier, losing my sex drive and losing motivation at work.
 In short, my life was falling down around me so I went to see a doctor.
 The general family doctor was convinced it was depression and wanted to put me on antidepressants.
 Having never been the depressed type, I was convinced otherwise.
 I researched my symptoms online and discovered that they all matched that of low testosterone.
 I went back to the doctor for tests and indeed my testosterone levels were that of a 65 year old man.
 I was 31 at the time.
-He referred me to an endocrinologist who ran more tests.
+I am 46 now.